Museum of Osteology: Exhibits

 The museum offers many exhibits from all five vertebrate classes.
-Floating exhibits are abailable throughout the museum, with whale skeletons hanging from the ceiling.
+Floating exhibits are available throughout the museum, with whale skeletons hanging from the ceiling.
 All the specimens on display are cleaned at the Skulls Unlimited building next door, using dermestid beetles before being articulated and then put on display.
 The exhibits display a wide range of topics, including locomotion, adaptation, and forensic osteology and pathology.
 The museum also offers scavenger hunts and activities aimed at children and parents.

 The Museum of Osteology partners with zoos, aquaria, wildlife centers, nature preserves, sport hunters, and private donors to source its specimens.
 The museum also displays human skeletons that have been donated to science and purchased by the museum.